devpro/mongodb-atlas-dotnet-client/README.md

 MongoDB Atlas API client, written in C#, working with .NET Core.

-This is particularly interesting to automate your Cloud infrastructure, from a pipeline for instance.
+This is particularly interesting in order to automate your Cloud infrastructure (from a pipeline for instance).

 Examples: